-Senior Health Scientist
+Senior Director, Climate and Health

 Dr. Craft’s expertise is on air toxics issues, focusing specifically on reducing criteria and greenhouse gas emissions from the energy and transportation sectors.
 She has worked to reduce emissions especially around port areas and environmental justice communities.
 She has also worked to reduce toxics used in shale gas drilling practices such as hydraulic fracturing.
 She has been an integral strategist in designing and initiating comprehensive clean air measures, as well as in developing standards to measure environmental performance.
 Her efforts have led to the creation of clean truck programs in Houston and other ports around the Southeast.
 Dr. Craft has been appointed to serve a two year term on the Environmental Protection Agency’s SAB Environmental Justice Technical Review Panel, and the University of Texas’ School of Public Health recognized her as an adjunct assistant professor of Epidemiology, Human Genetics, and Environmental Sciences.